 How can I protect myself?

-There is currently no vaccine to prevent coronavirus.
 To prevent illness, cover your mouth when sneezing or coughing, wash hands as often as possible for at least 20 seconds at a time, use alcohol-based hand sanitizer if soap is not available and clean all surfaces as frequently as possible.

 What can I do if I’m missing class due to the flu or flu-like symptoms?